HighwayStar/android_kernel_xiaomi_mocha/README.txt

 IMPORTANT NOTE
 --------------

-This tarball contains alpha-quality pre-release code.
-Not all features are completely implemented.
-Not all functions are completely debugged or code reviewed.
-Some features or functions may crash unexpectedly, and others may not be present at all.

 If you find bugs or errors in this code, please let us know.
 If you fix any bugs or errors in this code, or add new enhancements, please send us the code changes, so we can be sure we implement the changes correctly.